 8. Offer curbside pickup and buy online, pick up in-store (BOPIS)

 If you have a brick-and-mortar store — in addition to your e-commerce site — you can offer curbside pickup.
-According to Adobe, in 2020 curbside pickup grew 30% year over year, and Retail Dive found that 59% of customers say they’re more likely to continue curbside pickup after the pandemic.
+According to Retail Brew curbside pickup is now a must-have for customers (and retailers).

 Some of your customers may want to avoid shipping fees or get their orders faster and curbside pickup and BOPIS are appealing alternatives to shopping in-store.